Waiheke Island Historical Society

 To appoint the Society’s Patron.

-Voting may be by show of hands, by ballot, or, in special circumstances by postal vote.
+Voting may be by show of hands, by ballot, or, in special circumstances by electronic or postal vote.

 To transact any business, notice of which has been circulated to each member at least fourteen days previously.